Full Details

 The kitchen is at the back of the house, open-plan in design and cottagey in feel.
 It’s fully equipped with an integrated dishwasher, electric range cooker, american fridge freezer, washer/dryer and a wine fridge.
 A small passageway leads past the stairs to a cosy bedroom with en-suite shower room, the first of four, tucked away into the northeast corner of the cottage and very private.
 The bed in this room can be made up as either a super-king or twin beds.

-There are three more bedrooms upstairs: two further en-suite shower rooms, with another twin sandwiched between, and a modern family bathroom at the top of the stairs.
+There are three more bedrooms upstairs: two further en-suite shower rooms, with another smaller twin bedded room ideal for children sandwiched between, and a modern family bathroom at the top of the stairs.
 The cottagey feel continues up here: pine doors, solid wooden beams and the super comfy beds are dressed with Melin Tregwynt woollen blankets.

 Harbourway is also dog-friendly - you’re welcome to bring along a well-behaved canine companion, as long as it’s at least a year old.